Smootheez/Mc-Mod-Publisher/README.md

 # 📦 Minecraft Mod Publisher — Configuration Overview

+**Note:** This project is currently in early development and has not yet been tested in production environments.

+---

 This plugin provides a unified Gradle DSL for publishing Minecraft mods to **CurseForge** and **Modrinth**.
 Below is a complete reference for all configuration parameters.